MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 #### Inactive teams

 The **Inactive teams** widget view displays how many teams in your organization have been inactive for the past 30 and 60 days.
-You can hover over each date in the time frame (30 days or 60 days) to see the exact count for that day.
+You can hover over each date in either of the time frames (30 days or 60 days, whichever you've chosen) to see the exact count for that day.

 :::image type="content" source="media/inactive-teams.png" alt-text="The screen displaying details of teams that are inactive." lightbox="media/inactive-teams.png":::

 You can click **View details** to see which are the teams that have been inactive for both the time frames, namely "past 30 days" and "past 60 days".
 For each team, you can see the privacy type, number of channels in the team, and number of users in the team.
 You can directly archive these details of any team for any time frame.
-To archive, you can select the **Date range** dropdown list and choose the time period you want, and then click **Run report**.
+To do this task, you can select the **Date range** dropdown list and choose the time period for which you want to archive details of teams.
+Then, click **Run report**.

 :::image type="content" source="media/detailed-report-view.png" alt-text="The detailed report of teams that are inactive." lightbox="media/detailed-report-view.png":::

 #### External domains activity

 The **External domains activity** widget view displays the total number of allowed domains; and how many of your allowed domains have been inactive and active for the time frames of "past 30 days" and "past 60 days".
+You can hover over each date in either of the time frames (30 days or 60 days, whichever you've chosen) to see the exact count of active and inactive domains for that day.

 :::image type="content" source="media/external-domains-activity.png" alt-text="The report displaying the total number of allowed domains." lightbox="media/external-domains-activity.png":::

-You can click **View details** to see which of your allowed domains have been inactive/active for the following time frames:
+You can click **View details** to see which of your allowed domains have been inactive/active for the past 30 days and 60 days.
-- Past 30 days
-- Past 60 days

-You can archive the detail of any domain's inactive and active teams for any 7-day, 30-day, or 60-day period by:
-- Selecting the dropdown list under **Date range**
-- Choosing the time period you want, and then click **Run report**

-You also can archive names of inactive/active domains and the Last Activity Date for each domain.
+For any allowed domain of any chosen time frame, you can archive the details such as its name and its last activity date.
+To do this task, you can select the **Date range** dropdown list and choose the time period for which you want to archive details of the domains.
+Then, click **Run report**.

-This insight will only surface for organizations that don't have open federation enabled.
+This insight surfaces only for organizations that don't have open federation enabled.

 :::image type="content" source="media/detailed-report-view-external-domains-activity.png" alt-text="The detailed report view regarding the external domains activity." lightbox="media/detailed-report-view-external-domains-activity.png":::